SalesConnection/Caction-Support/docs/Create_Reminder_Template.md

 ## How to Create New Reminder Template and do Autopopulate Setting?

+Reminders serve as a digital assistant for you and your team to keep track of your daily tasks, important projects, milestones and many more depending on how you and the team have configured it.<br><br>

   1. At the desktop site's navigation bar, go to Template Settings > Reminder Templates.<br>
      **Create Reminder Templates Here:** [https://salesconnection.my/reminder/templatev2](https://salesconnection.my/reminder/templatev2)<br>

      <p align="center">
        <img src="img/Create_Reminder_Template_Step_1.png" alt="Create Reminder Template Step 1">
      </p>

+     *Note: You must have access to Template Settings menu to perform this action.
+Please request permission or help from your admin if you do not have access to the menu.<br>

   2. Click on the expand button for categories.<br>